World bible console

 NPC Cards

-Backstory, motivation, relationships, voice, and quest hooks — characters who belong to your world.
+Backstory, motivation, relationships, voice, and quest hooks that actually belong to your setting.

 • backstory